Enigmatic-Smile/docs/select/mid-management.md

 ## Merchant IDs (MIDs)

+### What is a MID

+A Merchant ID (MID) is a unique identifier assigned to a physical or online merchant location by their payment processor.
+This identification number is crucial for the payment ecosystem to function properly.

+**Key functions of a MID:**

+- **🏪 Location identifier**: Each MID is associated with a specific merchant location, not the brand as a whole
+- **💰 Payment routing**: Enables payment processors to route funds to the correct merchant account
+- **📍 Transaction attribution**: Transmitted with cardholder information to ensure accurate transaction reconciliation
+- **🔍 Data tracking**: Allows card-linked programs to identify and track transactions at specific merchant locations

+> **💡 Think of it as an address:** Without a MID, the payment networks wouldn't know where to send the merchant's money.
+In card-linked programs, MIDs enable you to receive transaction data from specific merchant locations enrolled in your program.

+For more information, see the [Locations/Merchant Onboarding FAQs](https://www.fidelapi.com/faq).

+---

 View and manage Merchant IDs (MIDs) onboarded for your program by selecting a Program from the Programs page.
 This opens the 'Merchant IDs' tab in the Fidel Dashboard.

 <img src="https://docs.fidel.uk/assets/images/merchantids.png" alt="Merchant IDs" style="width: 100%; border-radius: 8px; box-shadow: 0 2px 8px rgba(0,0,0,0.1); margin-bottom: 1rem;" />